Nishacid/Docker_GoodPractices_101/en/escape.md

 You can launch scripts to see if you'r vulnerable to docker escape or other misconfiguration.

+## Inside container :

 - [Deepce](https://github.com/stealthcopter/deepce/)
   Docker Enumeration, Escalation of Privileges and Container Escapes (DEEPCE)

 - [LinPEAS](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS)
-  Local Enumeration for Privileges Escalation, with a dedicated part for docker containers.
+  Local Enumeration for Privileges Escalation, with a dedicated part for docker containers. \
   EX :
 ```
 ═════════════════════════════════════════╣ Containers ╠══════════════════════════════════════════